One thing many people don’t fully grasp is the importance of micronutrients, such as vitamins and minerals, in maintaining overall health.

 Common nutrient deficiencies vary depending on factors such as diet, lifestyle, and individual health status.
 However, some prevalent deficiencies include:

-• Calcium: Commonly deficient in individuals who consume inadequate dairy or fortified foods, leading to weakened bones and increased risk of osteoporosis.
+- Calcium: Commonly deficient in individuals who consume inadequate dairy or fortified foods, leading to weakened bones and an increased risk of osteoporosis.

 It’s essential to address these deficiencies through dietary modifications, supplementation if necessary, and regular monitoring with healthcare professionals.